 She padded towards where Arr Hocor sat slumped at the desk.
 The mathematician's lean face was elderly, austere, a mask of severity.
-A few inches to left and right a couple of crystals, like globular fruit halves the size of a hand, rested on the desk's surface.
-Grimly the Interrogator reconstructed in her mind what must have happened, but in order to make sure she felt for the body's pulse.
+A few inches to left and right a couple of globular crystalline fruit halves, each the size of a hand, rested on the desk's surface.
+Grimly the Interrogator reconstructed in her mind what must have happened.
+To make sure, she felt for the body's pulse.
 None.
 Wrist still warm, though.
-The killers (they must have worked as a pair, one wielding each crystal) might yet not be far off.
+The killers (they must have worked as a pair) might yet not be far off.

 Not much I can do about that.
 I'm not an Enforcer.
-Still, her glance swept hopefully across the papers which lay scattered over the desk.
-Endless columns of random figures - yes, she had expected that.
-Also, sheets of notes on the intervals between the figures - intervals themselves necessarily random.
-Plus more notes on the intervals between those...
+Still, her glance swept hopefully across the papers scattered over the desk.
+Endless columns of random figures - yes, she had expected that - and also, sheets of notes on the intervals between the figures, themselves likewise necessarily random, plus yet more notes on the intervals between those...

 Interesting, in a dry sort of way, this quest for contradiction.
 Not something to kill for, surely?

 Too late to put that rhetorical question.
 Too late now, to ask

 the man whether his latest researches had uncovered aught which an

 Interrogator might do well to know.
 The body was the silent answer.
 Arr Hocor had found something, or had been close enough to doing so, to seal his own doom.